ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

 With over 20 years of IT consulting experience, I've been focused on bridging the gap between high-level strategy and daily operations for global leaders such as Google, Ericsson, PepsiCo, JLL, and Domino’s.
-By navigating complex organizational challenges, I create the cross-functional synergy required to deliver projects successfully.
+When navigating complex organizational challenges, I create the cross-functional synergy required to deliver projects successfully.

 I am on a mission to align personal pragmatism with the modern need for performance improvement.
 By leveraging Big Data, Analytics, Machine Learning, and Generative AI, I help organizations move beyond intuition and make data-driven decisions.